MrTuesday1020/ReinforcementLearningProject/README.md

 ## Moduel

-Paragraph Tkinter(canvas): Tkinter is used to establish a visible window to simulate the environment.
+Tkinter(canvas): Tkinter is used to establish a visible window to simulate the environment.
 Then we create roads, cars and roads by canvas.
-We use
+And we make animations by canvas.move function to simulate the move of the cars.

 ## Code
 1. Basecase.py